 The ESPN+ app costs $4.99 per month.
 But, this isn’t a full access pass to the entire ESPN network.
 Instead, most of the available college football games are from lesser-known colleges and divisions.
 It’s similar to the streaming options available on ESPN3.

-To watch the games that broadcast on ESPN or ESPN2, plan on spending at least $25 a month with a streaming app like Sling TV.
+To watch the college football games that broadcast on ESPN or ESPN2, plan on spending at least $25 a month with a streaming app like Sling TV.

 You can also stream other college and professional sports on the ESPN+ app.
 Some of the options include NHL hockey, European soccer and Canadian football.